 Tips for Maintaining Your Credit Health

 - Worrying about your credit can take your attention away from saving for retirement and investing.
-A financial advisor can help with this, and finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area in just five minutes.
-Get started now.
+A financial advisor can help with this.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - There are a number of ways to improve your credit score.
 Responsibly managing your credit cards, making payments on time and keeping your debt-to-income (DTI) ratio low will all help.